JUNE 2017 | The Collective Responsible For

 AUGUST / SEPTEMBER 2017 | David Mackay

 David Mackay studied Art, Philosophy and Contemporary Practices.
-He was awarded the Royal Scottish Academy of Art & Architecture John Kinross Scholarship to study in Florence.
-During his time there he suffered a terrible loss.
-His current practice is concerned with working through his personal fragmented mythology, psychology, depression, happiness, memory, relationships with others and notion of self.
-A recent collaborative exhibition at Patriothall Gallery in Edinburgh titled ‘Give Me the Sun’ explored some of these themes which he now seeks to build and elaborate upon.
+His first encounter with Italy was as a John Kinross Scholar, awarded by the Royal Scottish Academy of Art & Architecture.
+While in Collemacchia, David made work in a variety of media including performance, investigating his personal fragmented mythology, psychology, depression, happiness, memory, relationships with others and notion of self.
+A collaborative exhibition at Patriothall Gallery in Edinburgh titled ‘Give Me the Sun’ explored some of these themes.

 AUGUST / SEPTEMBER 2017 | Marwan Moujaes

-My objective during the residency in Collemacchia is to capture signs from local places and turn these into images.
-Drawing on the history of the region, the ancient and contemporary migratory context and the ‘sublime’ of the landscapes, I will produce dialogues and assemblages to enable the design of new approaches to landscapes with the inhabitants of the region.
+My objective during the residency in Collemacchia was to capture signs from local places and turn these into images.
+Drawing on the history of the region, the ancient and contemporary migratory context and the ‘sublime’ of the landscapes, I produced in collaboration with Maha Yammine dialogues and assemblages to enable the design of new approaches to landscapes with the inhabitants of the region.

 Offered in collaboration with artconnexion, Lille and funded by the Institut Français.